-It’s been widely agreed that 16×8 are recommended option here, however.
+It’s been widely agreed that 16×8 is recommended option here, however.
 16×7 is apparently possible.
-Problem here is, you don’t want to go too negative offset on the wheels else you have too much wheel “poke” which causes other problems again.
+The problem here is, you don’t want to go too negative offset on the wheels else you have too much wheel “poke” which causes other problems again.
 So with a 25+ offset the wheels will poke by 1cm or so.
 If you’re opting for allows over “steelies”, you’ll have more options available.

 Backspacing is the distance measured from the hub mounting surface to the inside edge of the wheel.
 When you decrease backspacing, you gain more inside wheel clearance.
-There is a fine line between keeping the tyres in the guards and preventing scrub on arches, UCA, Brake calipers, etc.
+There is a fine line between keeping the tires in the guards and preventing scrub on arches, UCA, Brake calipers, etc.

 Offset is measured in mm and generally refers to how your wheels sit inside the wheel wells.
 You get positive and negative offset wheels.
 When it’s positive the imaginary line is more towards the front and negative means the mounting surface is more towards the rear of the rim creating a deep dish effect.

 Fender & Arch Trimming

-There are a few plastic sections on the inner fender guards that needs to be trimmed away since they will scrub at full articulation.
+There are a few plastic sections on the inner fender guards that need to be trimmed away since they will scrub at full articulation.
 So get your Stanley knife out and do some trimming of those wheel arch/guards where they are making contact.
 You’ll need to do some grinding of the inner guard pinch weld and trimming of the inside of the flare.

 Fender trimming goes hand in hand with backspacing/Wheel offset as well as how wide the tire is.
-A wider tires will require more wheel arch clearance and room to move when flexing off-road and when turning at full lock.
+A wider tire will require more wheel arch clearance and room to move when flexing off-road and when turning at full lock.